jan-christiansen/MOTabView/README.markdown

 `MOTabViewAddingAtNextIndex` a new tab is added to the right of the current tab.
 This behaviour resembles safari in iOS6.

+###NavigationBar###

+The class `MOTabView` provides a property `navigationBarHidden` that determines whether the view shows a navigation bar when a view is selected.
+The bar displays the text that is provided by `titleForIndex:`.
+Similar to the safari ios view the navigation bar disappears when another tab is selected.

 Usage
 -----